 For example, if you were to buy a train ticket from Charles de Gaulle Airport to Paris, you’d buy a RER ticket / billet Ile-de-France, at a cost of 10.30€ for adults and 7€ for children 9 & under ( as of Nov.
 1, 2019).

-These tickets are purchased from SNCF/Transilien/RATP RER/Metro ticket windows and ticket vending machines (Billetterie Ile-de-France) at any Paris Metro station, at large train stations (gares such as Gare de Lyon, Gare du Nord), at RER train stations and Transilien train stations (suburban trains to destinations like Versailles & Fontainebleau).
+You can buy RER tickets from ticket windows and ticket vending machines (Billetterie Ile-de-France) at any Paris Metro station, at large train stations (such as Gare de Lyon, Gare du Nord), at RER train stations and Transilien train stations (suburban trains to destinations like Versailles & Fontainebleau).

 At train stations there may be several types of ticket windows, one selling RER ticket / Billets Ile-de-France, and others selling tickets for the Grandes Lignes, tickets for TGV and other types of intercity trains.
 Grandes Lignes ticket windows cannot sell you billets Ile-de-France, so keep this in mind before queuing up to buy train tickets.